 Habits are automatic because our brains pick up cues and predict certain rewards without conscious thought.
 To start a new habit, make your cues more obvious.

-In the book and our complete summary, you can get specific tips/techniques to make your habits cue more obvious and start building atomic habits.
+In our complete summary, you can get specific tips/techniques to make your habits cue more obvious and start building atomic habits.
 These include (i) using the habits scorecard to build awareness, (ii) developing an intention statement with specific time/location cues, (iii) stacking your habits to make them more sustainable, and (iv) designing your environment to shape your behavior.

 Once a habit is formed, it’s hard to forget.
 Hence, the best way to break a bad habit is to remove temptation by reducing your exposure to the cues that trigger those bad habits.
 For example, if your phone is distracting you from work, put it in a different room.